 From the buzzing Smalls Cove with sailing dinghy’s, picnics and volleyball to the more secluded beaches around Sunny Cove, and the ever-popular Salcombe North Sands, there is endless scope for rock pooling, exploring and relaxing.
 Combined with luxury accommodation, you might have found your perfect holiday destination!

 But if you are new to Salcombe, which beach is right for you and how do you get there?
 P.S.
 Don’t forget to pack your picnic!

-A popular sandy beach with picnic tables behind the beach.
+Salcombe’s North Sands is a popular sandy beach with picnic tables behind the beach.
 You will also find the ever popular Winking Prawn cafe and restaurant – a Salcombe institution!

 Good for: Families wanting to enjoy food and drinks from the Winking Prawn; doesn’t require you to catch a ferry; easily accessible beach.

-Accessible by car (TQ8 8LD) or walking from Salcombe town (15 minute walk along the coast; simply keep the sea to your left when walking out of town).
+Salcombe North Sands is accessible by car (TQ8 8LD) or walking from Salcombe town (15 minute walk along the coast; simply keep the sea to your left when walking out of town).

-Dogs allowed all year round.
+Dogs allowed at North Sands all year round.

 A popular flat sandy beach with two hotels, a beach cafe and water-sports centre.